Tim Lollar: As a hitter

 Lollar was considered a particularly good hitter for a pitcher, being asked to occasionally pinch-hit, and hitting eight career home runs in four seasons in the National League.
 He posted a .234 batting average (54-for-231) with 27 runs, 38 RBI and 18 bases on balls.
 He was even called upon to pinch-hit for position players twice while with the American League Red Sox.
 The first was on August 13, 1985, when he pinch hit for shortstop Jackie Gutiérrez, popping out to third base.
 The second was on August 12, 1986, as Lollar pinch-hit for shortstop Rey Quiñones with two out in the ninth and the tying run on first base.
 Despite not having batted in a major league game in nearly a year, Lollar singled off Kansas City Royals closer Dan Quisenberry.
 Unfortunately for the Red Sox, the next batter, Wade Boggs, grounded out to end the game.

-Personal life

-After baseball, Lollar became a PGA golf pro and instructor at Lakewood, Colorado.
-He is the father of two sons and one daughter.